Skip to main content

 Office Space$2,820$11,280$37,600A small home health agency can operate from a 500-1,000 sq ft office.
 Some states allow home-based offices initially.

 Insurance$4,700$14,100$37,600Home health agencies face significant liability from caregiver incidents in client homes.
-Minimum $2M general liability recommended.
+A two-million-per-occurrence general liability limit is the recommended floor.

 Marketing & Referral Development$2,820$9,400$28,200Hospital discharge planners and social workers are the primary referral source.
 In-person relationship building is essential.